-(d) Acquisition of a customer relationship management ("CRM") platform
+(c) Acquisition of a customer relationship management ("CRM") platform

-In July 2021, the Group completed an acquisition of a PRC-based CRM platform namely Parllay which provides WeChat-based CRM, e-commerce and marketing SaaS solutions to facilitate the growth of the Company's Enterprise Solutions segment. iClick anticipates utilizing Parllay's rich expertise in SaaS technology and the assembled workforce to further enhance iClick's product and services and accelerate revenue of its Enterprise Solutions segment.
+In July 2021, the Company completed an acquisition of a PRC-based CRM platform namely Parllay which provides WeChatbased CRM, e-commerce and marketing SaaS solutions to facilitate the growth of iClick Cayman's Enterprise Solutions segment. iClick anticipates utilizing Parllay's rich expertise in SaaS technology and the assembled workforce to further enhance iClick's product and services and accelerate revenue of its Enterprise Solutions segment.